PiyushMattoo/aurora-accelerator-for-terraform/README.md

 # Aurora Accelerator for Terraform

+'Aurora Accelerator for Terraform' is an open source and collection of Terraform modules that simplifies and automates initial setup and provisioning (day 1) and on-going maintainance (day 2 operations) for [Amazon Aurora](https://aws.amazon.com/rds/aurora/) database on AWS Cloud.
+It's designed to minimize the heavy lifting required for AWS customers to migrate from commercial databases such as SQL Server to Amazon Aurora and operating these databases in production.

 ## Note:
 We are in alpha state currently and updates may introduce breaking changes.
 Solution is not recommended for production use at this time.

 ## FAQ

-Q: What is Aurora Accelerator for Terraform?

-A: 'Aurora Accelerator for Terraform' is an open source GitHub solution that simplifies and automates initial setup and provisioning (day 1) and on-going maintainance (day 2 operations) for [Amazon Aurora](https://aws.amazon.com/rds/aurora/) database on AWS Cloud.
-It's designed to minimize the heavy lifting required for AWS customers to migrate from commercial databases such as SQL Server to Amazon Aurora and operating these databases in production.

 Q: Who is the intended audience for 'Aurora Accelerator for Terraform'?